 - The ratio of the integral of linear power along the fuel rod with the highest integrated power [kW/rod] to the average rod power [kW/rod].

 Operation within the Nuclear Enthalpy Rise Hot Channel Factor – FNΔH limits prevents departure from nucleate boiling (DNB) during accidents, that are limiting from DNB point of view.
-For example, a loss of forced reactor coolant flow accident, a loss of normal feedwater flow or an inadvertent opening of a pressurizer relief valve.
-The Nuclear Enthalpy Rise Hot Channel Factor FNΔH is an assumption in these and other analyses as well as it is an assumption for Safety Limits (SLs) calculations.
-Its merit is that FNΔH provides with an information about power distribution as well as about the coolant temperature (enthalpy).
-Both are crucial for DNB occurrence.
+For example, a loss of forced reactor coolant flow accident, a loss of normal feedwater flow, or an inadvertent opening of a pressurizer relief valve.
+The Nuclear Enthalpy Rise Hot Channel Factor FNΔH is an assumption in these and other analyses and an assumption for Safety Limits (SLs) calculations.
+Its merit is that FNΔH provides information about power distribution and the coolant temperature (enthalpy), which are crucial for DNB occurrence.
 Operation beyond the Nuclear Enthalpy Rise Hot Channel Factor – FNΔH could invalidate core power distribution assumptions used in these analyses (Safety Analyses and Safety Limits derivation).